 SWORDPOINT Errata & Living FAQ

-Swordpoint Errata (Army List Errata are in their own by book sections) Updated 31st October 2019
+Swordpoint Errata (Army List Errata are in their own by book sections - scroll down!!)
+Updated 31st October 2019

 Inevitably some errors remain in the published work however hard we try.
 Sorry!